pnpm link

 .

-Links package from location where this command was executed or specified via --dir
+Links package from location where this command was executed to global node_modules

-, so it can be referred from another package with pnpm link --global <pkg>
+, so it can be referred from another package with pnpm link <pkg>

 .
 Also if the package has a bin